Koenigsegg: Prototypes and production

+Badge

-The Koenigsegg badge was designed in 1994 by Jacob Låftman, based on the heraldic coat of arms of the Koenigsegg family.
+The Koenigsegg badge was designed in 1994 by Jacob Låftman, based on the heraldic coat of arms of the von Koenigsegg family.
 The shield has been the family's coat of arms since the 12th century when a family member was knighted by the Holy Roman Empire.

 Ghost Badge

-After moving into the abandoned airfield, which once housed the Swedish air force's "Johan Röd" squadron, Koenigsegg adopted the "ghost symbol" that the squadron had on their planes, which were Saab AJS37 Viggens aircraft (the squad also used the English phrase "The show must go on" on their aircraft as well) as a tribute to the squadron.
-The badge is seen on models built in the factory that was converted from their hangar.
+After moving into the abandoned airfield, which once housed a Swedish Air Force squadron, Koenigsegg adopted the "ghost symbol" that the squadron had on its planes as a tribute.
+The badge is seen on models built in the factory that was converted from its hangar.

 Attempted purchase of Saab

 On 12 June 2009, the media reported that Koenigsegg Group, consisting of Koenigsegg Automotive AB, Christian von Koenigsegg, Bård Eker and a group of investors led by Mark Bishop had signed a letter of intent with Saab to take over the brand from General Motors.
 General Motors confirmed on 16 June that they had chosen Koenigsegg Group as the buyer of Saab Automobile.
 The deal, set to close 30 September 2009, included US$600 million in financing from the European Investment Bank, guaranteed by the Swedish government.
 By comparison, in 2008 Koenigsegg with its staff of 45 produced 18 cars at an average price of US$1 million each; Saab employed 3,400 workers and made more than 93,000 cars.

 General Motors announced on 18 August that the deal had been signed, although certain financing details remained to be completed.
 On 9 September 2009, Koenigsegg announced that BAIC was going to join as a minority stakeholder in Koenigsegg.

-In November 2009, Koenigsegg decided not to finalise the purchase of Saab and therefore, left the negotiations.
-The timing uncertainty of finalisation of the take over was the reason Koenigsegg stated for leaving the deal.
+In November 2009, Koenigsegg decided not to finalise the purchase of Saab and therefore left the negotiations.
+Koenigsegg stated that its decision was due to the uncertain timing of finalisation of the takeover.